 Avalanche is the only chain currently boasting 1 second transaction finality.
 The ecosystem already has over 340 projects built within 1 year.
 Avalanche bridges are aiming to bring users from other chains in mass.
 Users who bridge at least 75$ in funds will receive some free AVAX for gas fees.
 Avalanche has implemented upgrades that highly reduce fees already, the snowman upgrade assists in smoothing out the volatility of fees on the daily.
 Avalanche will be implementing on chain voting soon.
 The AVAX token recently made it to Coinbase also making it much more accessible for Americans and other users.

 Avalanche is working with Paypal regarding a future stable coin.
 The network is discussing the possibility of tokenization of gold and other valuable assets including stocks and commodities.
 The Avalanche wallet is coming to mobile soon, further increasing adoption for users.
 Avalanche has partnered with AAve, Curve, and Sushiswap, 3 leaders within the decentralized finance space.
 Over 15 million in AVAX fees have already been burned.
 Developer interest continues to rise, along with network transactions on the long-term scale.
-Please consider subscribing to prime for more in-depth updates and research analysis.
 Remember, none of this is financial advice.
 Stay safe out there!